 The Experience

-There's something deeply peaceful about a winter onsen trip with your pet.
-Snow falling, steam rising, your pet curled up nearby — it's the Japanese concept of "iyashi" (healing) at its finest.
+Snow falling, steam rising, your pet curled up nearby — it is the Japanese concept of "iyashi" (healing) at its finest.